 3. STAY INVOLVED IN YOUR PROJECT

 At least one person (ideally more) should keep themselves readily available when it comes to communicating and working with the offshore team.
-Keeping strong lines of communication reinforces the notion that you are really one team working towards the same goal.
-In addition to this you will not just keep the offshore team informed but you will stay informed as well, talking to developers can help you identify risks that you might normally miss.
-Communication is not just about status updates, it also includes things like encouraging the team when they reach a milestone, which helps with motivation.
+Keeping strong lines of communication reinforces the notion that you are truly one team working towards the same goal.

 4. IMPLEMENT AGILE METHODOLOGIES

 Agile methodologies promote stakeholder engagement, transparency, early & predictable deliveries, predictable costs & deadlines, adaptability, and continuous improvement.

 If you want a fluid, responsive team that can easily react to a changing project environment, Agility is the choice for you.
 Traditional Waterfall methods are too static for both offshore projects and IT projects in general.